 Miele-Specific Recommendations:

-- Schedule service with Miele-certified technicians
+- Schedule service with experienced technicians familiar with Miele refrigeration systems

 - Keep maintenance records for warranty validation